Julie Hambleton

 2. Don’t Worry About Sweat

 I often hear women, especially active women who sweat often, say they “have” to wash their hair every day because they sweat every day.
 I have been involved in sports my entire life, and have been a competitive distance runner for the last twelve years.
-I workout five to six days a week, sweat a lot, and sweat often, but rarely has this made my hair look bad.
+I work out five to six days a week, sweat a lot, and sweat often, but rarely has this made my hair look bad.
 Once the sweat drys, your hair looks like normal.
-Occasionally, after a particularly steamy summer track session, I may rinse my hair with water, but I still stuck to shampooing only a couple times.
+Occasionally, after a particularly steamy summer track session, I may rinse my hair with water, but I still stuck to shampooing only a couple of times.

 3. Use Lemon Juice